 The year 2021 will see much more of the pandemic, with continued management of record-breaking COVID-19 cases, and the emergence of new variants of SARS-CoV-2 in the UK to ponder alongside the rolling out of vaccines.
 Ending the pandemic will not only take vaccines, but also sustained pandemic measures and not letting our guards down.

-2021 will also see growth in many research areas such as AI-guided biological and drug discovery, as well as more and more gene therapies entering clinical trials.
-Decentralized clinical trials will also be important as remote and virtual trials will continue to be a need amidst the pandemic.
+The upcoming year will also see growth in many research areas such as AI-guided biological and drug discovery, as well as an increasing number of gene therapies entering clinical trials.
+Decentralized clinical trials will also be important as remote and virtual trials will continue to be a need both during and beyond the pandemic.

 Despite the current events, the year is rounding out on an optimistic note with COVID-19 vaccines and continuing innovations to look forward to in the coming year.